 How to Tell If Water Is Drinkable in the Wild

 Water, food, fire, and shelter are the cornerstones of any outdoor adventure.
-One quart of water weighs 2 pounds, which is a lot of extra weight to carry on a hiking trip or a wilderness excursion.
+One quart of water weighs 2 pounds, which is a lot of extra weight to carry on a hiking trip or wilderness excursion.
 It may be more convenient to find a source of potable water in the wild.
 There’s also the possibility that daytrippers, hikers, campers, and even experienced outdoorsmen can find themselves in an unplanned situation with no safe water.
 You may locate a source with little effort, but the question remains: how can you tell if water is drinkable?

 The Need for Drinkable Water

 Many of the dangerous pathogens found in wilderness water are microscopic, which means that you cannot see them with the naked eye.
-No matter how clear a water source looks, it could be harbouring invisible bacteria.
+No matter how clear a water source looks, it could be harboring invisible bacteria.

-With that said, while flowing water that looks crystal clear and has no surface scum may not be guaranteed to be safe, it will be safer than standing water that is murky and cloudy.
+However, while flowing water that looks crystal clear and has no surface scum may not be guaranteed to be safe, it will be safer than standing water that is murky and cloudy.
 The following visual cues will help you determine if the water is drinkable.

 Scan Your Surroundings